Vintius/sangallery/wp-content/plugins/woo-discount-rules/readme.txt

 = Are there any limit for the number of rules ? =

-While free version allows you up to 3 rules in each discount type, the PRO version helps you setup unlimited discount rules in your store.
+With free version and the PRO version, there is absolutely no limits.
+You can create unlimited discount rules for your store.

 = What happens after my PRO license expires ? =